Quickstart: Installing and running Kite for the first time

 Creating an account

-When you open Kite for the first time, the Copilot will appear and ask you to create an account.
+When you open Kite for the first time, Kite's desktop GUI, the Copilot, will appear and ask you to create an account.

-If you don't have a Kite account yet, then you'll need to create one at this screen.
-Otherwise, you can choose to log in to your Kite account now.
+If you don't have a Kite account yet, then you can create one at this screen.
+You can also choose to skip creating an account by clicking on the "Continue without email" link at the bottom.

 Choosing your editors